nilearn/nilearn/CONTRIBUTING.rst

-The main conventions we follow are : line length < 80, spaces around operators, variable names, function names are underscore separated (a_nice_function), classes in CamelCase, 2 empty lines between functions or classes Each function and class must come with “docstrings” at the top of the function code, using `numpydoc formatting <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+The main conventions we follow are : line length < 80, spaces around operators, variable names, function names are underscore separated (a_nice_function), classes in CamelCase, 2 empty lines between functions or classes.
+Each function and class must come with “docstrings” at the top of the function code, using `numpydoc formatting <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
 They must summarize what the function does and document every parameter.